The Thirteenth Doctor is in!

 “For me, none of it is [high-street available],” she added.

 “I did try on a T-shirt that was off the peg and I really liked it, but there were elements of it that didn’t quite work.
 It kind of went through so many forms in Ray’s workshop – he cut it to the right shape and put the print on the front.”

 What does Jodie Whittaker’s Doctor sound like?

-Lots of planets have a North, after all.
+And the Doctor’s new accent makes sense – lots of planets have a North, after all.